davegreenwood/multi-video-trim/README.md

 # Trim multiple video files

-Trim multiple video files using a common Timecode start time, to a common end time.
+Trim multiple video files using cross correlation on the audio tracks to calculate the lag.
+From the detected start times - use FFMPEG to trim the videos.

-Developed for a particular purpose, but fundmentaly should be useful for trimming and aligning multiple videos that have been shot gen-locked with sync sound.
+Developed for a particular purpose, but fundamentally should be useful for trimming and aligning multiple videos that have been shot gen-locked with sync sound.

+Note: the FFMPEG comand uses a rotate - adjust to taste!

 ## Install